Chronicles of the Going Home Club

-Chronicles of the Going Home Club (帰宅部活動記録, Kitakubu Katsudō Kiroku) is a Japanese manga written and illustrated by Kuroha, serialized by Square Enix's Gangan Online service.
+Chronicles of the Going Home Club (帰宅部活動記録, Kitakubu Katsudō Kiroku) is a Japanese manga series written and illustrated by Kuroha.
+It was serialized by Square Enix's Gangan Online service.
 A 12-episode anime television series adaptation by Nomad aired between July and October 2013.

 Plot

 The story follows a group of high school girls who are in the 'Going-Home Club'.
 Instead of doing regular club activities, the 'Going-Home Club' is dedicated to having as much fun as possible, by doing such things as playing video games or even simply feeding pigeons in the park.